Holter Monitor CPT Code (2022) – Descriptions, Guidelines, Reimbursement, Modifiers & Examples

 Example 2

-Differential includes, but is not limited to MSK-related pain/costochondritis/ ACS Pt is very well appearing with routine physical exam and vitals.
+Differential includes, but is not limited to, MSK-related pain/costochondritis/ ACS Pt is very well appearing with routine physical exam and vitals.
 She is not having any pain right now.
 Given the positional nature of chest pain, I suspect a musculoskeletal cause.

 The patient was not getting better by medication.
-Physicians ordered a CT chest and EKG to confirm that the heart was functioning correctly.
+Physicians ordered a chest CT and EKG to confirm that the heart was functioning correctly.

-Diagnostic studies show that patient had an irregular heartbeat and suggested a Holter monitor for 24 hours.
+Diagnostic studies show that the patient had an irregular heartbeat and suggested a Holter monitor for 24 hours.

 Example 3

-Forty-six-year-old female with PMH of hypertension and a family history of heart disease heart murmur, LBBB dx 1 year ago, migraines, tested positive for COVID 1 month ago.
+Forty-six-year-old female with PMH of hypertension and a family history of heart disease, heart murmur, LBBB dx 1 year ago, migraines, tested positive for COVID 1 month ago.

 The patient Denies headache, shortness of breath, back pain, abdominal pain, nausea, vomiting, diarrhea, changes in vision, urinary complaints, or any other symptoms.

-Diagnostic studies show that patient had an irregular heartbeat and suggested a Holter monitor for 24 hours.
+Diagnostic studies show that the patient had an irregular heartbeat and suggested a Holter monitor for 24 hours.

 Example 4